-Credits: 1.0 PDH-HSW pending
+Credits: 1.0 PDH

-- REGISTER TODAY | Jan 27, 2023 | 2 PM EST
+- REGISTER | May 30, 2023 | 2 PM EST

-- LA CES Quiz | complete for a LA CES™ certificate of completion after the course
+- LA CES Quiz | complete for a LA CES™ certificate of completion after watching the course

 The logo and word marks “LA CES” and “Landscape Architecture Continuing Education System” are a collaboration of the American Society of Landscape Architects, Canadian Society of Landscape Architects, Council of Educators in Landscape Architecture, Council of Landscape Architectural Registration Boards, Landscape Architectural Accreditation Board, and the Landscape Architecture Foundation.